Terrey Hills: Sport and recreation

 There are also sporting facilities including two golf courses, two tennis centres with numerous courts available, and several BMX tracks where competitions and races are held.
-Rotary International has a branch in Terrey Hills branch, that meets regularly at one of the local restaurants.
+Rotary International had a branch in Terrey Hills that used to meet regularly at one of the local restaurants.
 There is also a skatepark located in Terrey Oval which opened in 2018 and was built on a previous half pipe which existed until 2010.

 The Manly-Warringah Radio Society (VK2MB), the local northern beaches Amateur Radio club, has its meetings at the Terrey Hills Girl Guides hall every Wednesday evening.

 The Terrey Hills Wolves are the local Rugby Union Club.
 They play in the Sydney Suburban Rugby sixth division Meldrum Cup competition.
 Their clubhouse is on the club's home ground, Yulong Oval.

 The local soccer team is The Belrose Terrey Hills Raiders.